sinistersnare/SinScheme/README.md

 I am pretty sure this only works on 64bit machines, so dont try on 32bit.

-## TODO: ##

-`$ clang++ main.cpp /user/local/lib/libgc.a -pthread -o main`

-Implement a class SchemeKey or something that checks the types tag and hashes a key.
-Also must have a deep equality check.

 This project doubles as a final project for the class, but it has since been open sourced with permission from my professor (see Extra Credit section